kraivichldf/slack_bot_leave_Gemini/README.md

 # slack_bot_leave_LLM
-this use for participating in myorder hackerthon competition
+this used for participating in myorder hackerthon competition